-Over the coming months, Google is planning to start using the speed of mobile pages as part of its ranking algorithm for mobile websites.
+Since 2016 Google has been using the speed of mobile pages as part of its ranking algorithm and in 2018 they took this a step further with the introduction of mobile-first indexing.
 With over half of all search queries coming from mobile devices, it is clear that Google is focused on improving the quality of search results and user experience.

 So what exactly are mobile ranking factors?
 And how can you improve them?
 Here are the 3 factors proven to improve your mobile load time.